A Geometric Analysis of Small-sized Language Model Hallucinations: Results

 Across all models, performance improves rapidly with the number of labelled examples and then saturates.
 In particular, both accuracy and F1-score exhibit diminishing returns beyond approximately $30$ labelled responses, with near-saturation reached around $50$--$60$ samples.
 At the same time, variability across splits decreases monotonically as the training set grows.
 This behaviour is remarkably consistent across architectures, with the only notable exception being \PHI, whose improvement remains more gradual.
 These results indicate that the propagator can operate effectively in low-supervision regimes, requiring a small set of validated responses to achieve strong performance.

-Finally, Figure~\ref{fig:LP_lambda_sensitivity} analyses the sensitivity of the propagator to the regularisation parameter $\lambda$ used in the Fisher evaluation.
+\bfheading{$\lambda$ Sensitivity Analysis} We proceed by analysing the sensitivity of the propagator to the regularisation parameter $\lambda$ used in the Fisher evaluation (see \cref{fig:LP_lambda_sensitivity}).
 Despite evaluating $\lambda$ over several orders of magnitude, performance exhibits a sharply defined optimum that is shared across all models.
-Strikingly, a single value ($\lambda \approx 1.2$) maximises performance, minimising the regret for every architecture considered.
+Strikingly, a single value ($\lambda \approx 1.2$) maximises \aporialp performance, minimising the regret for every architecture considered.

+\bfheading{Transferability Assessment} To assess the propagator's transferability across prompts and models, we computed Fisher directions independently for each (model, prompt) pair and measured their pairwise cosine similarity.
+Across prompts within the same model, the average cosine similarity is $0.058$ (std $0.045$), indicating that Fisher directions are largely prompt-specific.
+Across models within the same prompt, the average cosine similarity is $0.145$ (std $0.089$), showing only weak transferability.
+Pooling over both factors, the average drops to $0.055$ (std $0.042$).
+These results confirm that the captured discriminative geometry is prompt-conditioned, precisely what motivates our local formulation of \aporialp rather than a single global classifier.

+\bfheading{Encoder Ablation Study} To study the impact of the choice of encoder $\phi$, we evaluate both the separability statistics (cf.\ \cref{tab:S_FisherSeparability}) and the LP performance (cf.\ \cref{tab:label_propagation_performance}) under three alternative sentence-transformer encoders (see \cref{tab:encoder-sensitivity}).
+Across all encoders, structural separation is preserved, with Wasserstein ratios consistently above $1.10$, Fisher separability above $7.2$, and LP F1 scores within $1.5\%$ of the original result.
+This confirms that our geometric findings are not an artefact of the specific encoder but reflect genuine structural properties of the response distributions.

+\bfheading{External Baseline Comparisons} To strengthen the interpretability of our results in relation to recent literature, we evaluate three established hallucination-detection techniques on \socrates---selected as the only ones providing ready-to-use source code: \SelfCheckGPT, \SemanticEntropy, and \INSIDE (cf.\ \cref{sec:rel-work}).
+For \SelfCheckGPT, we processed each (model, prompt) pair by randomly selecting $20$ target responses and drawing $10$ stochastic evidence passages from the remainder, computing per-model aggregate scores.
+For \SemanticEntropy, we adapted the original prompt-wise methodology to per-response detection: for each (model, prompt) pair, we selected $20$ responses and grouped them into semantic equivalence classes via bidirectional NLI with \href{https://huggingface.co/microsoft/deberta-v2-xlarge-mnli}{DeBERTa-v2-xlarge-mnli}, following the original protocol.
+Finally, for \INSIDE, we computed scores using \MiniLMSix embeddings as a substitute for internal hidden states, which were not captured during dataset generation.
+Since no prompt-level ground truth is available, we defined correctness via majority vote ($H$/$G$ if $\geq 50\%$ of responses are $H$/$G$).

+As shown in \cref{tab:external-baselines}, all methods perform above chance, with \SelfCheckGPT leading the external baselines with a solid F1 nearly comparable to ours.
+These results should, however, be interpreted only as a proxy when compared with the stronger values attained by \aporialp, as the underlying tasks differ substantially (label propagation vs.\ hallucination detection); useful insights can still be drawn, including the comparatively poor results of \INSIDE, which particularly suffers from the repeated-answer framing of \socrates, where hallucinated and genuine responses coexist for the very same prompt.